aat440hz/BluetoothMIDIControllerMusicMachine-M5StickCPlus/README.md

 This project is open-source and available under the [MIT License](LICENSE.md).

-Happy music making with the Bluetooth MIDI Controller Music Machine!
+Enjoy creating music with the Bluetooth MIDI Controller Music Machine, now compatible with Windows, Android, and iPhone!